AmpersandJS/amp/contributing.md

 $ node bin/add-module collections is-awesome
 ```

+2. This will create a stub of your the new `is-awesome` module inside the `modules` directory with all the files it's expected to have.

-2. From there, write your implementation, your tests, send us a pull request.
+3. From there, write your implementation, your tests, send us a pull request.

 ## Running the tests

 You can either run *all* the tests for all the modules by doing `npm test` from the project root, this will include yours, or do it just for module by running `npm test` after `cd`'ing into your folder.
+If you're testing a single module you may need to run `npm install` in that specific module folder if you're missing dependencies.
+Just be sure to delete the

+Don't worry about versioning or rebuilding the site, etc. That will be done when the pull request is merged.

 ## Thanks!
 You're awesome :)